Refresh, cleanse, and heal with this natural, homemade mouthwash that is alcohol-free, inexpensive, and super easy to make yourself!

 Notes

 This post was originally published on Jan.
 2, 2018.
-It was updated and republished in February of 2020 with new photos, tips, and warnings.
+It was updated and republished in June 2023 with new information and full tutorial video.

 Lykketone